Crappy presentations logo

 "People don’t buy the best products.
 They buy the ones they understand the fastest." – Donald Miller

-Now, replace products with ideas.
-That’s what a persuasive presentation is all about, getting people to understand (and believe in) your ideas fast.
 Whether you're pitching to investors, presenting at a corporate event, or leading a sales presentation, the way you design your slides and the words you use can make all the difference.
 If you've ever sat through a presentation that made you want to check your emails instead, you already know what not to do.
-But what makes a presentation persuasive?
-It’s a mix of visual storytelling and strategic language- a balance that a great presentations agency nails every single time.

 Glasses on already?
 Let’s get into it.

-What is a Persuasive Presentation?
+What is a persuasive presentation?

 A persuasive presentation is the one where your message is structured in a way that makes people: